dvc0310/dashboard/visualization/README.md

 ## Components

 ### 1. VisHelper
 The `VisHelper` class is designed to facilitate the preprocessing and analysis of outage data.
-It provides methods to filter, aggregate, and perform statistical analyses on the data, preparing it for visualization.
+It provides methods to filter, aggregate, and perform statistical analyses on the data.

 - **Features**:
   - Data filtering by company and date range.